If you have been researching Natural Language Search or Natural Language Processing (NLP), you may have heard of word2vec.

 What Is Word2Vec?

 Word2Vec is a machine learning technique that has been around since 2013, courtesy of Tomas Mikolov and his data science team at Google.
-It relies on deep learning to train a computer to learn about your language (vocabulary, expressions, context, etc.) using a corpus (content library).
+It relies on deep learning to train a computer to learn word embeddings and semantic relationships between words in your language (vocabulary, expressions, context, etc.) using a corpus (content library).

 What Are Word Embeddings?

-[For geeks out there, sparse vectors are when you have a lot of values in the vector that are zero.
-A dense vector is when most of the values in the vector are non-zero.]
+For the word vector geeks out there, sparse vectors are when you have a lot of values in the vector that are zero.
+A dense vector is when most of the values in the vector are non-zero.

 We can try and decode what a person wants by asking questions, prompting them to use a similar word or phrase until we can finally winnow down what they want.